 - Output-per-EC by farm Sector: The BEA Benchmark provides EC and Output by farm Sector.

 - EC-per-W&S Worker by farm Sector: The BEA Benchmark does not provide any employment estimates.
-Thus, to get ‘Benchmark’ W&S Employment by farm Sector, we distribute 2007 BEA REA “All Farm” W&S Employment based on 2007 BLS CEW W&S Employment by farm Sector and then calculate ratios from these estimates.
-While CEW has more sector detail than REA, we use the REA total W&S Employment figure since the CEW data only cover roughly 90% of W&S employment for the farm Sectors.
+Thus, to get ‘Benchmark’ W&S Employment by farm Sector, we distribute benchmark-year BEA REA “All Farm” W&S Employment based on benchmark-year BLS CEW W&S Employment by farm sector and then calculate ratios from these estimates.
+While CEW has more sector detail than REA, we use the REA total W&S Employment figure since the CEW data only cover roughly 90% of W&S employment for the farm sectors.
 We only use the CEW data for distribution of the REA W&S Employment value.
 We then combine these W&S Employment estimates with the BEA Benchmark EC data to calculate EC-per-W&S Worker ratios by farm Sector.

 - PI-per-Output by farm Sector: The BEA Benchmark does not directly give us PI by farm Sector, but rather gives us GOS by farm Sector.
 We use an agriculture-wide average ratio between PI and GOS (using PI from the 2007 BEA REA data, which has just one “All Farm” Sector) to estimate Benchmark PI by farm Sector.
 These ratios are then used to distribute the latest BEA REA “All Farm” PI data amongst the 14 farm Sectors.
 We then combine these PI estimates with the BEA Benchmark Output data to calculate PI-per-Output ratios by farm Sector.

 - Output-per-Proprietor by farm Sector: Again, the BEA Benchmark does not provide any employment estimates.
-We estimate Benchmark Proprietor Employment by distributing 2007 BEA REA farm proprietor employment based on the farm count per farm sector from the 2012 Census of Agriculture.
+We estimate Benchmark Proprietor Employment by distributing benchmark-year BEA REA farm proprietor employment based on the farm count per farm sector from the latest Census of Agriculture.
 We then combine these Benchmark Proprietor Employment estimates with the BEA Benchmark Output data to calculate output-per-proprietor ratios by farm Sector.